 Most new investors come with dreams of making a lot of money in the stock market.
-They invest in stocks that are recommended on business channels (like CNBC) or they buy stocks that are suggested by friends.
+They invest in stocks that are recommended on business channels (like CNBC) or they buy stocks that are suggested on WhatsApp, Telegram, Facebook etc.

 The stock market is not a place for people without knowledge.
-If you come here to make quick easy money, the market will take money from you and eventually you will give up and quit.
+If you come here to make quick easy money – all the money you made in the bull market, will be taken back.

 The right approach is to spend the first 1-2 years learning, without investing too much of your hard-earned money.

 Once you gain knowledge, the market will teach you 3 important lessons: